Stasis (video game)

 Stasis is a 2015 science fiction horror point-and-click adventure game developed by The Brotherhood.
 Viewed from an isometric perspective, the game requires interactions with computers, combining items and puzzle solving.
-The game was released on 31 August 2015 for Microsoft Windows and Mac OS X, with Linux and mobile devices planned for future release.
+The game was released on 31 August 2015 for Windows and OS X, and in June 2017 for Linux.

 The game centers around the main character John Maracheck who awakes from Stasis aboard an abandoned spaceship.
-Maracheck must unravel the mysteries aboard the spaceship "Groomlake" to find his missing wife and daughter, before the spaceship plunges further into Neptune's methane clouds.
+Maracheck must unravel the mysteries aboard the spaceship Groomlake to find his missing wife and daughter, before the spaceship plunges further into Neptune's methane clouds.

 The game has been compared with the science fiction horror film, Event Horizon, and the psychological horror adventure game Sanitarium.

 Plot

-John and his wife and daughter are put into stasis bound for Titan.
-He awakens aboard the Groomlake, finding the whole crew dead.
-Exploring the ship he finds it's a medical frigate run by the Cayne Corporation for illegal research on unwilling victims.
-His primary companion is Te'ah.
-From a variety of PDAs he learns that Dr. Malan created project SEED, designed to create super soldiers by reactivating dormant human genes, through torturous experimentation and forced impregnations, resulting in the creation of animalistic and vicious hybrids.
+John, his wife Ellen and daughter Rebecca are put into cryogenic stasis bound for Titan.
+John awakens alone aboard the Groomlake, finding the whole crew dead.
+Exploring the ship he learns that it is a medical frigate run by the Cayne Corporation for illegal research on unwilling victims.
+His primary companion is scientist Te'ah, who contacts him by radio.
+From a variety of PDAs he learns that senior scientist Dr. Malan created project SEED, designed to create supersoldiers by reactivating dormant human genes through torturous experimentation and forced impregnations, resulting in the creation of animalistic and vicious mutant humans referred to as 'hybrids'.
 Several of these hybrids escaped and butchered the crew, skinning them for their subdermal tags to allow them to roam the ship freely.
-Concurrently, a ravenous fungus and insect infestation crippled numerous systems.
-John is eventually captured by Malan, who kills his daughter for sabotaging the ship's oxygen gardens.
+Concurrently, a ravenous fungus and insect infestation crippled numerous ship systems.
+John is eventually captured by Malan, who kills his daughter in revenge for John sabotaging the ship's oxygen gardens.